 - A gym, yoga studio, or athletic activity groups, such as a running or cycling club

-- A sponsor to take them through their 12-step recovery program
+- A sponsor or guide to take them through their recovery support programs.

 The goal of a Recovery Coach is to allow the client to find their own niche in the recovery world, reminding and encouraging them to have fun and explore new activities that are healing and supportive.

 A Recovery Coach is not an AA sponsor.
 They possess many characteristics of a good sponsor, but a Recovery Coach does much more.
 Assessing what the recoveree’s needs are and recommending more than one suitable option is just the beginning.

 Unlike a volunteer sponsor, a Recovery Coach is a professional who works for the recoveree .
 They will help you devise a plan with realistic daily goals, help keep you accountable to it, and continually reassess and adjust as you progress.